Bamboozled by sustainability jargon? Cut through the mumbo jumbo with our glossary of the latest sustainability buzzwords.

 Given the right conditions, a material that breaks down completely into non-toxic components that can support plant growth.

 A form of capitalism that seeks to benefit people and the environment.

 Consumers voting with their wallet – purchasing products and services that are produced responsibly.

 A management concept whereby companies integrate social and environmental concerns in their business operations.

 The joint effort of individuals who network and pool their money, usually online, to support a wide variety of activities including start-up company funding, disaster relief and campaigns.
-For many social enterprises the traditional funding models no longer exist, so crowd funding is a mechanism to establish or fundraise for a host of social/environmental activities.

 Environmental management systems